jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, issue a minerals programme or a change to a minerals programme.
 (2) Before recommending the making of an order, the Minister must satisfy those requirements of sections 15 to 18 relevant to the order.
 (3) A minerals programme—
-  (a) is a disallowable instrument for the purposes of the Legislation Act 2012; and (b) must be presented to the House of Representatives under section 41 of that Act.
+  (a) is a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act; but
+  (b) is not a legislative instrument for the purposes of the Legislation Act 2012 (see section 20 of this Act); and (c) is not to be drafted by the PCO under section 59(2)﻿(a) of the Legislation Act 2012.
 (4) A minerals programme or a change to a minerals programme takes effect on and from the date specified in the order approving it, which must not be earlier than the date on which the order is made.

 ### 20 Notification of minerals programmes